Image

 What biomarkers do doctors look for in breast cancer?

-Some important biomarkers for breast cancer are estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER2) — but there are several other biomarkers that your doctor may test for as well.
+Some important biomarkers for breast cancer are estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor receptor 2 (HER2) but there are several other biomarkers that your doctor may test for as well.
+Make sure to ask about which biomarkers they’ll be looking for.

 card